-With Proton Mail’s Easy Switch feature, you can quickly and easily migrate all your important conversations yourself.
+With Proton Mail Easy Switch, you can quickly and easily migrate all your important conversations yourself.
 And if your company is above a certain size, Proton Mail will handle migrating your emails for you.

 Business email pricing is highly variable, ranging from free to as much as $20/month for some providers.
 The total cost is usually contingent on a number of factors, including the number of users, the amount of storage, sending and attachment limits, and custom domain options.